5h1ngy/portfolio/public/markdown/about.md

-I am a Software Engineer with a strong passion for developing innovative and scalable solutions.
-I have experience in designing, implementing, and optimizing software, with a particular focus on modern technologies such as JavaScript, Python, React, and Node.js.

-In my work, I combine creativity and modularity, always aiming to achieve the goal.
-I love tackling new challenges, solving complex problems, and continuously learning.

-In this portfolio, you can explore some of my most recent projects.
-If you have an idea or a project, feel free to contact me, and let’s discuss how I can help you turn it into reality.
+Frontend Engineer with experience and a passion for web development, specializing in technologies such as React, TypeScript, Node.js, and Docker.
+I have developed solid skills working on complex projects in the banking, e-commerce, gaming, and OSS (Operational Support Systems), where I created user interfaces for enterprise systems and integrated REST and SOAP APIs.

+I have further expanded my technical expertise through personal projects, working with technologies such as Redux, Pixi.js, Angular, and DevOps tools like Terraform and CI/CD.
+I am characterized by strong problem-solving skills, adaptability, and a focus on continuous improvement, which enable me to tackle complex challenges and deliver innovative solutions.